FAQs

 Is air conditioning expensive to run?

 One of the most misinformed air conditioning facts is that it is expensive to run.
 Although costs can vary drastically from installation to installation and are dependent upon a number of factors, including the running time of the unit and the heating and cooling loads, air conditioning is generally very economical.
-For additional information on running costs, please get in touch.
+For additional information, you can read our article about the cost to install air conditioning or use our AC cost calculator.

 Diagnosis & Maintenance